 10. Boost Sales By Segmenting Your Subscribers

-The idea here is to come up with a very targeted lead magnet with the goal of segmenting your list.
-If your autoresponder allows you to apply tags to subscribers, you can tag everyone who downloads a particular lead magnet and follow up with them based on what they told you interests them.
+The idea here is to come up with a very targeted lead magnet with the goal of segmenting your product launch email list.
+If your autoresponder allows you to apply tags to subscribers (most do), you can tag everyone who downloads a particular lead magnet and follow up with them based on what they told you interests them.

 If the autoresponder you’re using doesn’t have this feature, you can create another optin page and send your subscribers there to register for the new lead magnet, and add them to a seperate list.